UnrealXinda/BlueprintPropertyComment/README.md

 so collaborators will not accidentally overwrite an important value you have set up?

-If you have ever been experiencing any of the aforementioned situation, you have come to the right place.
+If you have ever been experiencing any of the aforementioned situations, you have come to the right place.
 The "Blueprint Property Comment" Plug-In is as straightforward as it sounds: It allows you to leave comments on individual properties!